by ProcureDeskLast Updated : Apr-21-2020

 The next step is to invoice the customer.
 The invoicing could be over time based on the agreed milestones with the customer.

-In the end, you need to ensure that quotes, purchase orders, and billing have the same amount, minus the margins you have added on the quote.
+In the end, you need to ensure that quotes, purchase orders, and billing have the same amount, minus the margins you have added to the quote.

 If there is a discrepancy you are probably losing money on the project.